choderalab/software-development/PYTHON_OPTIMIZATION.md

 # Accelerating/Optimizing Python Code

 Python is a very clean and readable language for scientific (and other) development activities, but the same flexibility that makes code easy to write can often make it rather slow.
-Fortunately, the popularity of Python has created a number of solutions so that you don't have to go too far outside the Python ecosystem (sometimes not at all) in order to accelerate your code.
+Fortunately, the popularity of Python has created a number of solutions so that you don't have to go too far outside the Python ecosystem (if at all) in order to accelerate your code.
-In this brief, we will explore several options for accelerating your numerical computations in Python
+In this brief, we will explore several options for accelerating your numerical computations in Python.

 ## Python Libraries

 ### NumPy
-Before delving into Python extensions, we should first discuss the library you should already be using: [NumPy](http://www.numpy.org/).
+Before delving into Python extensions, we should first discuss the one library you should already be using: [NumPy](http://www.numpy.org/).

 [NumPy](http://www.numpy.org/), a powerful library for arrays, linear algebra, and more, is extremely popular and common.
 If you are using Continuum Analytics [Anaconda](https://www.continuum.io/downloads) to manage your Python packages (and if you aren't, you should be), you can install it easily with